Firms To Watch: Land use/zoning

 Principaux dossiers

-• Representing The Soloviev Group in the State Gaming Commission’s land use entitlement process for Freedom Plaza, a potential gaming facility, hotel and residential development on the East Side of Manhattan.
+• Represented The Soloviev Group in the State Gaming Commission’s land use entitlement process for Freedom Plaza, a potential gaming facility, hotel, and residential development on the East Side of Manhattan.
+Among the five Manhattan sites vying for a license, the Freedom Plaza was the final surviving application but was ultimately turned down by the Gaming Commission’s Community Advisory Committee.

 McGuireWoods LLP